 Command Action Dial Number Makes a call to a spoken phone number up to 10 digits.
-Vehicle Phonebo ook Makes a call to a contact that is stored in the Vehicle Phonebook.
-Handset Phoneb ook Makes a call to a contact that is stored in the mobile phone.
+Quick Dial Makes a call to a contact that is stored in the Quick Dial.
+Phonebook Makes a call to a contact that is stored in the mobile phone.
 Call history Incoming Calls Makes a call to the incoming call number.
 Outgoing Calls Makes a call to the dialed number.
 Missed Calls Makes a call to the Missed calls number.
-International Cal Makes an international call by allowing more than 10 digits to be spoken.
+International Call Makes an international call by allowing more than 10 digits to be spoken.
 Change Number Corrects the recognized phone number (available during phone number entry).

-• Navigation Command:
+Navigation Command: